ZEPBOUND VISION LOSS LAWSUIT: THE PREEMINENT GUIDE TO ZEPBOUND AND VISION LOSS [2026]

 • Aging: As the body ages, collagen in the vitreous breaks down and clumps, forming floaters, while the shrinkage creates light-producing flashes.

-• Retinal Tear/Detachment: A serious condition where the pulling vitreous tears the retina, requiring immediate treatment to prevent permanent vision loss.
+• Retinal Tear/Detachment: A serious condition where the pulling vitreous tears the retina, requiring immediate treatment to prevent permanent Zepbound and vision loss.

 • Other Factors: Migraines,eye injury/trauma, and inflammation (vitritis) can also cause flashes.